-If you’re a student working for the University of Birmingham or the Guild of Students as an hourly paid worker, then UNISON is your trade union.
-You can join UNISON online today for £10/year.
+If you’re a student working for the University of Birmingham or the Guild of Students as an hourly paid worker or employee on short-term contracts, then UNISON is your trade union.
+You can join UNISON for £1.30/month.
+Email us at email@example.com if you wish to join.
 Membership gives you a voice and a say in how your trade union and University are run, as well as access to free support, representation, training and social events.
 We defend your rights at work, ensure you are treated fairly and campaign to improve your pay and working conditions.

 Campaigning for the issues that affect you

 We oppose privatisation and campaign for increased public funding to build an education system that is free, accessible and beneficial to all.
 We also campaign for: